Plantation shutters are a popular option for interior shutters in Boston. These wood or faux wood window treatments mount on your window frame.

 What’s the Greatest Material for Plantation Shutters?

-There are many options at hand when selecting your plantation shutters, including wood, composite, polymer/faux wood or vinyl.
+There are many options offered when choosing your plantation shutters, including wood, composite, polymer/faux wood or vinyl.

 Here are several ideas to consider with the individual options.

-Wood shutters are the yardstick in shutter materials, providing top quality and appearance.
+Wood shutters are the yardstick in shutter materials, providing excellent quality and appearance.
 They’re also the priciest.

-These energy-saving shutters can be customized in a variety of finish options, with white being the most wanted in Boston this year.
+These energy-saving shutters are available in a selection of stain choices, with white being the most in demand in Boston this year.

-Severe humidity can be tough on real wood shutters, due to the fact that the material spontaneously swells in heat.
-However, this window covering can be constructed with top materials and hardware to offset environmental conditions.
+Severe humidity can be testing for real wood shutters, due to the fact that the material spontaneously swells in heat.
+However, this shutter can be constructed with excellent materials and hardware to offset environmental conditions.

-Composite shutters are often known as synthetic wood.
-This material is most often incorporated in outside storm shutters, as opposed to interior plantation shutters.
+Composite shutters are often referred to as synthetic wood.
+This material is most often incorporated in exterior storm shutters, as opposed to interior plantation shutters.

-Composite is usually a crushed wood product that might mix other materials, like waterproof PVC.
+Composite is usually a crushed wood product that may mix other materials, like waterproof PVC.

-This packed down substance has the look of real wood.
-But it’s considerably heavier and more difficult to install.
+This compacted substance has the appearance of real wood.
+But it’s often heavier and more challenging to install.

 Faux Wood Shutters

-Faux wood shutters look similar to wood but insulate up to three times better.
+Faux wood shutters look similar to wood but insulate as much as three times better.